 Recent Purchases of CAG Shares.
-In August 2005, we acquired approximately 5.9 million, or approximately 11.8%, of the outstanding CAG Shares from two shareholders of CAG for the aggregate consideration of approximately €302 million (\$369 million).
-In addition, we paid to such shareholders an additional purchase price of approximately €12 million (\$15 million) in consideration for the settlement of certain claims and for such shareholders agreeing to, among other things, (1) accept the shareholders' resolutions passed at the extraordinary general meeting of CAG held on July 30 and 31, 2004 and the annual general meeting of CAG held on May 19 and 20, 2005, (2)

-acknowledge the legal effectiveness of the domination and profit and loss transfer agreement, (3) irrevocably withdraw and abandon all actions, applications and appeals each brought or joined in legal proceedings related to, among other things, challenging the effectiveness of the Domination Agreement and amount of fair cash compensation offered by Purchaser in the mandatory offer required by Section 305(1) of the German Stock Corporation Act, (4) refrain from acquiring any CAG Shares or any other investment in CAG, and (5) refrain from taking any future legal action with respect to shareholder resolutions or corporate actions of CAG.
-We paid the aggregate consideration of €314 million (\$384 million) for the additional CAG Shares that we acquired from such shareholders and for the agreements described above using available cash.
-We have also announced that we will increase our offer to purchase any remaining outstanding CAG Shares to €51 per share (plus interest on €41.92 per share) for all minority shareholders that accept the increased offer on or prior to September 29, 2005 and waive their rights to participate in an increase of the offer consideration as a result of the pending award proceedings.
-In addition, all shareholders who tendered their shares pursuant to the mandatory offer of €11.92 per share, plus interest, commenced in September 2004 and continuing as of the date of this prospectus, shall be entitled to claim the difference between the increased offer of €51 per share and the mandatory offerof €41.92 per share.
-Any shareholder who accepts the increased offer of €1 per share, or claims the difference between the mandatory offer and the increased offer, must agree to waive its rights to participate in any possible future increase of the offer consideration as a result of the pending award proceedings.
-For minority shareholders who do not accept the increased offer in a timely manner, the terms of the original €41.92 per share mandatory offer will continue to apply.
+In August 2005, we acquired approximately 5.9 million, or approximately 11.8%, of the outstanding CAG Shares from two shareholders of CAG for the aggregate consideration of approximately \in 302 million (\$369 million).
+In addition, we paid to such shareholders an additional purchase price of approximately \in 12 million (\$15 million) in consideration for the settlement of certain claims and for such shareholders agreeing to, among other things, (1) accept the shareholders' resolutions passed at the extraordinary general meeting of CAG held on July 30 and 31, 2004 and the annual general meeting of CAG held on May 19 and 20, 2005, (2) acknowledge the legal effectiveness of the domination and profit and loss transfer agreement, (3) irrevocably withdraw and abandon all actions, applications and appeals each brought or joined in legal proceedings related to, among other things, challenging the effectiveness of the Domination Agreement and amount of fair cash compensation offered by Purchaser in the mandatory offer required by Section 305(1) of the German Stock Corporation Act, (4) refrain from acquiring any CAG Shares or any other investment in CAG, and (5) refrain from taking any future legal action with respect to shareholder resolutions or corporate actions of CAG.
+We paid the aggregate consideration of \in 314 million (\$384 million) for the additional CAG Shares that we acquired from such shareholders and for the agreements described above using available cash.
+We also announced that we would increase our offer to purchase any remaining outstanding CAG Shares to \notin 51 per share (plus interest on \notin 41.92 per share) for all minority shareholders that would accept the increased offer on or prior to September 29, 2005 and waive their rights to participate in an increase of the offer consideration as a result of the pending award proceedings.
+In addition, all shareholders who tendered their shares pursuant to the mandatory offer of \notin 1.92 per share, plus interest, commenced in September 2004 and continuing as of the date of this prospectus, were entitled to claim the difference between the increased offer of \notin 51 per share and the mandatory offer of \notin 1.92 per share.
+Any shareholder who accepted the increased offer of \notin 51 per share, or claimed the difference between the mandatory offer and the increased offer, was obligated to agree to waive its rights to participate in any possible future increase of the offer consideration as a result of the pending award proceedings.
+For minority shareholders who did not accept the increased offer on or prior to the September 29, 2005 expiration date, the terms of the original \notin 41.92 per share mandatoryoffer will continue to apply.
+The mandatory offer will expire on December 1, 2005, unless further extended.
+As a result of these acquisitions, partially offset by the issuance of additional shares of CAG as a result of the exercise of options issued under the CAG stock option plan, as of the date of this prospectus, we own approximately 98% of the outstanding CAG Shares.

 Shutdown of Texas Gulf Coast Plants.
 In September 2005, we announced a controlled shutdown of our plants in Clear Lake, Pasadena, Bay City and Bishop, Texas in preparation for Hurricane Rita.
-As a result of the closures, our ability to supply customers' product needs will be impacted, at a minimum, for the duration of the shutdowns.
-At this time, we are unable to predict with certainty the full impact of the hurricane, but it may have a negative impact on our financial position and results of operations and cash flows.
+We subsequently announced that these plants sustained minimal damage from this hurricane and that we are in the process of resuming production at these plants.
+We believe the hurricane will have an aggregate negative impact on earnings of approximately \$15 million in the third and fourth quarters of 2005.